ajamous/OpenTWPS/README.md

 An open standard is a standard that is openly accessible and usable by anyone.
 It is also a prerequisite to use open license, non-discrimination and extensibility.[1]
 Typically, anybody can participate in the development.[3]
 There is no single definition, and interpretations vary with usage.

-**What is OpenTWPS?**

-The Open Telecom Wholesale Price-list Standard is a simple format for representing structured telecom service price list information: documents, data, configuration, and more.

-**What is OpenTWPS Used For?**
+# What is OpenTWPS Used For?

 OpenTWPS is used for helping interconnected communication service providers and businesses automate the processing of regular price-lists updates between two different billing systems with minimal effort and no errors.